Primary Solutions Consulting

 What is pH, and Why Does it Matter for Water?

-Before we talk about testing, let's break down what pH is and why it’s so crucial when it comes to your water quality.
+Before we talk about water testing, let's break down what pH is and why it’s so crucial when it comes to your water quality.
 The pH scale measures the acidity or alkalinity of a solution, with 0 being extremely acidic, 7 being neutral, and 14 being highly alkaline.

 • Acidic water (pH less than 7) can be corrosive, damaging your pipes, appliances, and even your health.